The Tag class turned out to be something of a beast, partly because

 There was a bit more underneath the getter-, setter- and deleter-methods for

-and less for title
+lang and tabIndex and less for title's

 methods.
 The variations across those three properties were:

-- Could potentially be validated against any of the various
+lang- Could potentially be validated against any of the various

 standard